pdfcpu/pdfcpu/images/images_extract.md

 # Extract Images

-This command prints a list of embedded images for selected pages

-This command lets you extract individual images contained by pages from a PDF file:
+This command lets you extract individual images contained by pages:

 Have a look at some [examples](#examples).